ADDED TO CART SUCCESSFULLY GO TO CART

 Women with lean PCOS may respond differently to treatment than those with PCOS.

-Diagnosing lean PCOS involves a physical exam and a series of tests.
+Diagnosing lean women with PCOD or PCOS involves a physical exam and a series of tests.
 The doctor will ask about the patient's medical history and symptoms, including menstrual history, acne, and hirsutism.
 They may also perform a pelvic exam to check for enlarged ovaries or cysts.

 Blood tests may also be performed to check hormone levels, including testosterone, LH, and follicle-stimulating hormone (FSH).
 An ultrasound may also be used to check for cysts on the ovaries.

-There is no cure for lean PCOS, but there are several treatment options to manage symptoms and improve fertility, including:
+While there is no cure for lean PCOS, there are several treatment options to manage symptoms and improve fertility, including:

 1. Lifestyle changes